Angela DeMichele, MD, MSCE

 Many patients treated for breast cancer later develop incurable metastatic disease, wherein their cancer has spread to other sites throughout the body.
 Drug resistance and subsequent metastasis are believed to be driven by a small population of cancer cells that become detached from the tumor and enter the circulation.
 Some enter into a process called dormancy, wherein they reach distant sites but do not grow, and are undetectable by current screening methods.
 How these cells exit dormancy, and generate new metastases, is unknown.
 The ability to therapeutically target disseminated tumor cells (DTCs) has the potential to transform outcomes for breast cancer patients.
 The team of Dr. DeMichele and her BCRF collaborator, Dr. Lewis, Chodosh identified a combination of targeted therapies that could eliminate DTCs.
 They will test them in a Phase 2 clinical trial in patients with a history of endocrine receptor (ER)–positive breast cancer.

-The trial, PALAVY, opened in summer of 2021.
-Screening is ongoing to identify patients who underwent treatment for ER-positive breast cancer and currently have no evidence of disease but have detectable DTCs in their bone marrow.
+The trial, PALAVY, is now open at 5 sites within the Translational Breast Cancer Research Consortium.
+Thus far, 8 patients have been enrolled and treated on this trial who initially underwent treatment for ER-positive breast cancer and currently have no evidence of disease but have detectable DTCs in their bone marrow have been enrolled onto the trial.

-Ultimately, the trial will treat 96 patients with one or two of three study drugs that may target dormant cells: Hydroxychloroquine to target autophagy, a survival mechanism that helps cells combat stressful conditions; Palbociclib to target the cell cycle to prevent cells from escaping dormancy; and avelumab to help the immune system attack tumor cells.
+The PALAVY trial will enroll a total of 98 patients and assign them to one or two of three study drugs: Hydroxychloroquine to target autophagy, a survival mechanism that helps cells combat stressful conditions; Palbociclib to target the cell cycle to prevent cells from escaping dormancy; and avelumab to help the immune system attack tumor cells.